wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-data-loss/includes/data-loss-prevention.md

 There are four key areas for preventing data loss and managing the data lifecycle.

 **Detect/Discover.** Identify the data you want to protect.
-To detect sensitive data, you can use a content scan, such as Azure Information Protection Scanner, and define data through data classification.
+To detect sensitive data, you can use a content scan, such as Azure Information Protection (AIP) unified labeling scanner, and define data through data classification.

 **Protection.** Consider the range of DLP enforcement actions you can apply to documents and emails containing sensitive information, such as block sending, block sharing, warning end-users or auditing activity.